julianpeeters/avro-scala-macro-annotations/README.md

         {"type":"record","name":"B","namespace":"sample","doc":"Auto-generated schema","fields":[{"name":"a","type":["null",{"type":"record","name":"A","doc":"Auto-generated schema","fields":[{"name":"i","type":"int","doc":"Auto-Generated Field"}]}],"doc":"Auto-Generated Field"}]}}

-Use the expanded class as you would any other code-gen'd class with the SpecificRecord API, e.g.:
+Use the expanded class as you would a regular code-gen'd class with the SpecificRecord API, e.g.:

+        //Writing avros - no reflection
+        val datumWriter = new SpecificDatumWriter[B];
+        val dataFileWriter = new DataFileWriter[B](datumWriter);

+        //Reading avros - no reflection
+        val schema = new DataFileReader(file, new GenericDatumReader[GenericRecord]).getSchema
+        val userDatumReader = new SpecificDatumReader[B](schema);
-        val sdw = SpecificDatumWriter[B]
+        val dataFileReader = new DataFileReader[B](file, userDatumReader);

 ####Please note:
+1) Scala Macros is not fully compatible with Java reflection.
+To preempt Avro from trying to get the `Schema` reflectively, use the no-argument constructor for `SpecificDatumWriter`, and provide an Avro `Schema` when constructing a `SpecificDatumReader`

-1) Works with Avro Primitives, Nullable fields (represented by Option), and Lists for Arrays.
-Map, Fixed, other collections besides List, and true unions not yet supported.
+2) Works with Avro Primitives, Nullable fields (represented by Option), and Lists for Arrays.
+Map, Fixed, other collections besides List, and unions (beyond nullable fields) are not yet supported.

-2) Provide a `null` argument (e.g. `@AvroRecord(null)` ) to force the omission of a namespace in the generated schema.
+3) Provide a `null` argument (e.g. `@AvroRecord(null)` ) to force the omission of a namespace in the generated schema.
 This must be done in order to read files with no namespace in the schema, and also allows the reading and writing of Avros irrespecitive of the package of the case class.